Use the table widget on your dashboards and get the most out of your metrics.

 An example of a dashboard with different widgets, including two table widgets.

-- Hold the click button on your mouse and drag the widget in the dashboard.
+- Hold the click button on your mouse and drag the widget on the dashboard.

-- Click on Add column > Formula and select the KPIs you want to add to the table.
-You can add as many columns as you want.
-Feel free to give each column a title.
+- Click on Add column > Formula and select the KPI you want to add to this column.
+You can add as many columns as you want and create new formulas right from the widget.